19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 4/Commune.md

 If communing with a deceased soul, you must have something to bind that spirit to the mortal realm again.
 This could be; their body, an heirloom, their direct descendant, or similar.

-You can speak with the entity for up to 6 minutes. *This is measured by the GM in real-life time with a timer.*
+You can speak with the entity for up to 6 minutes. *Measured with a real-life timer.*

 ---
 *Upcast:*